latent-to/developer-docs/docs/working-with-keys.md

 </TabItem>
 <TabItem value="hotkey" label="Hotkey only">
 If you plan to validate or mine in a subnet, you must have both a coldkey and a hotkey.
+A hotkey is also required when creating and managing subnets.

 Before creating a hotkey, you must have created a coldkey as described in the [creating a coldkey tab](?create-wallet=coldkey).
 Next, provide this coldkey as a parameter to generate a hotkey.
 This will pair the hotkey with the coldkey as shown: